Modern Slavery Act

 Slavery & human trafficking statement

-- Establishing the ‘Supplier Code of Conduct’ for our goods and service suppliers which all existing and new suppliers are required to sign and adhere to.
+- Establishing a new ‘Supplier Agreement and Code of Conduct’ for our goods and service suppliers which all existing and new suppliers are required to sign and adhere to.
 Copies of which are stored at Head Office.

-- Establishing an Ethical Sourcing Policy which details the above mentioned Code of Conduct.
-This Policy details our commitment as a Business and our expectations of the suppliers that we work with.
+- Establishing a new Compliance Code of Conduct which is aligned to the ETI Base Code.
+This Policy details our commitment as a business and our expectations of the suppliers that we work with.

 - Guidance and training provided to all relevant personnel with regard to identifying potential risks during supplier visits and appropriate escalation processes.

-This year, following on from the above, Footasylum plc are working to improve the transparency lower down the supply chain and with support of a new Supplier Manual will aim to ensure that any manufacturers who sub contract work on behalf of the Business also comply with our Code of Conduct and Ethical Sourcing Policies.
-The Business aims to conduct due diligence visits attended by both internal employees and external auditors to determine the compliance of suppliers and manufacturers.
+This year, following on from the above, Footasylum plc is working to improve the transparency lower down the supply chain and with support of a new Supplier Manual will aim to ensure that any manufacturers who sub contract work on behalf of the business also comply with our Code of Conduct and Ethical Sourcing Policies.
+The business aims to conduct due diligence visits attended by both internal employees and external auditors to determine the compliance of suppliers and manufacturers.

 To date, Footasylum plc has not been informed of any incidents of slavery or human trafficking however will investigate thoroughly and take the appropriate action as per our supplier terms of contract.